Torna atrás: Philippines

-Although tornatrás was originally used to describe a descendant of mestizos, albinos and Europeans, in the Philippines they were commonly known as those born from a Spanish father and a mestiza de Sangley (mixed native and Sangley Chinese) mother or a pure-blooded Sangley Chinese mother; they can be born to any mixed native and Spanish parent and any mixed native and Chinese parent.
-Most tornatrás who were mostly middle-class people in Spanish Philippines used Spanish as their primary language multilingually with Philippine languages and/or Hokkien Chinese, and in many cases converted to the Catholic faith.
-Examples of famous tornatrás persons in colonial history are José Rizal, Andrés Bonifacio, and Manuel Quezon.
+Although tornatrás was originally used to describe a descendant of mestizos, albinos, and Europeans, in the Philippines the term referred to those born from a Spanish father and a mestiza de Sangley (mixed native and Sangley Chinese) mother; they can be born to any mixed native and Spanish parent and any mixed native and Chinese parent.
+Most tornatrás were of the middle class in Spanish Philippines, used Spanish as their primary language with various Philippine languages, and in many cases converted to Catholicism.
+Examples of famous tornatrás persons are José Rizal, Andrés Bonifacio, and Manuel L. Quezon.